masak/strangelyconsistent-blog-posts/macros-allowing-two-terms-in-a-row.markdown

 Here's what I think is going on.
 In the latter half of the naughties, we got amazing STD parser technology.
 We basically figured out how Perl 6 is parsed.
 The macro spec (and the `is parsed` trait) largely comes before that.
 The Perl 6 chorus today sings about *grammars*, and sometimes action methods.
 But the `is parsed` trait still mumbles about its regexes, making itself a bit of an embarrassment, to be honest.
 It hasn't gotten the memo that all the rest of us are doing structured language parsing, not just text munging.

 What if when I declared a macro, I got the option to play the same game as `if` and `for` and the other big cats?
 What if I got to effectively extend the current Perl 6 grammar being parsed?
 (This is also the goal of slangs.)
-I think a lot of the problems would be solved simply with addition.
+I think a lot of the problems would be solved simply with this addition.

 ## Implementation